-- (ii) Leasehold land at Karambunai, Sabah on 30 May 2012, the fair values were determined using the Discounted Cash Flows method and the Residual method.
+- (i) Hotel property the fair value was determined by adopting the cost method as the primary method of the valuation and adopts the direct comparison methods to cross check. - (ii) Leasehold land at Karambunai Sabah the fair values were determined using the Discounted Cash Flows and the Residual methods.
 Comparison method has not been adopted to determine the fair values since there is limited comparable land sales recently transacted in the area where the land are located.
-In applying the Residual and Discounted Cash Flows method, the independent valuation specialist has made several assumptions and applied suitable market conventions and appropriate valuation parameters. - (iii) Leasehold land at Bukit Unggul, Dengkil on 10 September 2012, the fair values was determined using the Comparison Method which compares the subject property with similar type of potential development lands and entails the analysis of recent sales of similar properties in the locality.
+In applying the Discounted Cash Flows and Residual methods, the independent valuation specialist has made several assumptions and applied suitable market conventions and appropriate valuation parameters. - (iii) Leasehold land at Bukit Unggul, Selangor the fair values was determined using the Comparison method which compares the subject property with similar type of potential development lands and entails the analysis of recent sales of similar properties in the locality.
 In applying the Comparison Method, the independent valuation specialist has made several adjustments for differences in location, shape, size, terrain, surrounding areas, development potential or status and other relevant factors.